 Here are our answers to some frequently asked questions about gastroenterology.

 A gastroenterologist is a physician who studies, diagnoses, and treats diseases of the digestive system.
 Gastroenterologists deal with diseases in all parts of the digestive system, including the stomach, esophagus, rectum, colon, small intestine, pancreas, bile ducts, gallbladder, and liver.

 Gastroenterology is a subspecialty and therefore requires a fellowship program post-residency.
-Gastroenterology fellowship programs are typically two to three years in length.
+Gastroenterology fellowship programs are typically two to three years long.

 Becoming a gastroenterologist is not an easy path and requires passion, patience, and dedication.
-If you have a keen interest in the digestive system and want to attend a fellowship program after residency, gastroenterology may be the right choice for you.
+If you have a keen interest in the digestive system and want to attend a fellowship program after residency, gastroenterology may be the right choice.

-Make sure to do plenty of research on all medical specialties and subspecialties that interest you before making a final decision.
+Make sure to do plenty of research on all medical specialties and subspecialties that interest you before deciding.
+Good luck!